bena-tshishiku/bena-tshishiku.github.io/_teaching/2024-spring.md

 ## Announcements

+* (4/2) Office hours today will be at 3pm.
+Office hours Thursday will be at 4:30pm (this week only).
 * (3/31) Office hours for the remainder of the semester will take place in my office Kassar 304.
 * (3/30) Homework 8 is posted below and due Friday, April 5.
 * (3/21) **Final project topic proposal** will be due Friday, April 5.
 See below for additional details and some project ideas.